-- Board of Trustees: - All Fellows are urged to attend all the open meetings of the Board. - Fellows are invited to meet with the Committee on Academic Affairs and Student Life during the July meeting of the Board.
-This meeting is typically held at one of Penn State's Commonwealth Campuses. - State budget hearings in Harrisburg: Fellows are invited to attend budget hearings.
-Fellows may coordinate travel arrangements, which typically require reserving and using a University fleet vehicle. - Fellows are also encouraged to attend meetings of the University Faculty Senate and may want to sit as observers on Senate committees, particularly as appropriate to the offices of their mentors.
+- Board of Trustees: All Fellows are urged to attend all the open meetings of the Board. - State budget hearings in Harrisburg: Fellows are invited to attend budget hearings.
+Fellows may coordinate travel arrangements, which typically require reserving and using a University fleet vehicle.
+Funding for travel may come from the small allotment from the Faculty Affairs Office or through negotiation with your mentor. - Fellows are also encouraged to attend meetings of the University Faculty Senate and may want to sit as observers on Senate committees, particularly as appropriate to the offices of their mentors.
 They may also want to attend, or be expected to attend, Senate Council or Graduate Council meetings, as appropriate. - As part of a new leadership and professional development program, Fellows will be invited to attend planning meetings of the BTAA Academic Leadership Program (ALP) and will be included on all emails to schedule these meetings with ALP Fellows and Administrators.
 The planning meetings will take place prior to scheduled virtual modules and in-person seminars located at the Big Ten Universities. - When practical, Fellows will be given opportunities to visit Penn State campuses other than University Park.
 This can be achieved by traveling with mentors when they make campus visits, by accompanying Commonwealth Campus personnel or by accompanying other University Park administrators as appropriate.
 Also, by attending Board of Trustees meetings, Fellows will have an opportunity to travel when meetings are held at a Commonwealth Campus.
-(This typically occurs once each year). - Fellows will have an open invitation to attend meetings of the Commission for Women (CFW), Commission on Racial/Ethnic Diversity (CORED), Commission on Lesbian, Gay, Bisexual, Transgender and Queer Equity (CLGBTQE); and the Equal Opportunity Planning Committee (EOPC).
+(This typically occurs once each year). - Fellows will have an open invitation to attend meetings of the Commission for Women (CFW), Commission on Racial/Ethnic Diversity (CORED), Commission on Lesbian, Gay, Bisexual, Transgender and Queer Equity (CLGBTQE); and the Equal Opportunity Planning Committee (EOPC). - Fellows meet with President Bendapudi once each semester. - Fellows meet with Provost Jones once each semester.

-- Fellows meet with President Barron once each semester. - Fellows meet with Provost Jones once each semester. - Joint meetings with senior administrators from Faculty Affairs, Development and Alumni Relations, Educational Equity, Finance and Business, Human Resources, Intercollegiate Athletics, Outreach and Online Education, Research, The Graduate School, University Budget Office, Undergraduate Education, and Governmental Affairs.
+Joint meetings with senior administrators from Faculty Affairs, Development and Alumni Relations, Educational Equity, Finance and Business, Human Resources, Intercollegiate Athletics, Outreach and Online Education, Research, The Graduate School, University Budget Office, Undergraduate Education, and Governmental Affairs.